sftpgo/docs/docs/config-file.md

 - `host`, string.
 Database host.
 For `postgresql` and `cockroachdb` drivers you can specify multiple hosts separated by commas.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
 - `port`, integer.
 Database port.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
 - `username`, string.
 Database user.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
-- `username_file`, string.
-Defines the path to a file containing the database user.
-This can be an absolute path or a path relative to the config dir.
-If not empty it takes precedence over `username`.
-Default: blank.
 - `password`, string.
 Database password.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
-- `password_file`, string.
-Defines the path to a file containing the database password.
-This can be an absolute path or a path relative to the config dir.
-If not empty it takes precedence over `password`.
-Default: blank.
 - `sslmode`, integer.
 Used for drivers `mysql` and `postgresql`.
 0 disable TLS connections, 1 require TLS, 2 set TLS mode to `verify-ca` for driver `postgresql` and `skip-verify` for driver `mysql`, 3 set TLS mode to `verify-full` for driver `postgresql` and `preferred` for driver `mysql`, 4 set the TLS mode to `prefer` for driver `postgresql`, 5 set the TLS mode to `allow` for driver `postgresql`
 - `root_cert`, string.
 Path to the root certificate authority used to verify that the server certificate was signed by a trusted CA
 - `disable_sni`, boolean.
 Allows to opt out Server Name Indication (SNI) for TLS connections.
 Default: `false`